doomium-chloride/president-multiplayer-compsci732/README.md

 ### Backend

-You need redis-server, so assuming you have it installed...
+You need redis-server, so assuming you have it installed,

 run
 ```
 sudo service redis-server start
 ```

-after than run
+after that run

 ```
 py manage.py migrate --run-syncdb